 For the Centro area, we stayed in a private room at Hostel Joven Mundo Catedral.
 While we found this hostel to not be as nice as Hostel Home, it is in a perfect location in the Centro area and has an awesome rooftop bar with a beautiful view.
 However, I don’t recommend staying here if you are traveling alone, as it doesn’t have as much of a social atmosphere to meet people.

-If you are looking to spend a bit more, I’ve heard GREAT things about Chaya B&B. I definitely recommend staying here if it is in your budget!
+If you are looking for a bit more luxury, I’ve heard GREAT things about Chaya B&B. I definitely recommend staying here if it is in your budget!

 5 Days in Mexico City – Itinerary:

 Assuming you arrive to Mexico City in the afternoon, head to the Roma/Condesa area to check in and start exploring.
 First stop – Carnitas tacos at Tacos Don Juan.
 I had the BEST carnitas tacos of my life here, but they ONLY SERVE THEM ON FRIDAYS so be sure to schedule accordingly (seriously- it’s that good).

 At this tiny restaurant, you order at the counter, where you’ll get a behind-the-scenes look at the action going on to prepare your fresh tacos.
 The tacos are about $1.50 USD each, and there’s a DIY salsa bar to prepare your own toppings (I recommend the green one).
 There is nowhere to sit, but there are spots to stand outside of the restaurant and enjoy your food

 Spend the rest of your afternoon meandering around the beautiful, tree-lined streets of Roma and Condesa, and admire all of the bright colorful buildings.